 Host your own Small Business Saturday event

-If you can't find any events happening in your area, consider hosting one of your own.
+If you can't find any events happening in your area, consider hosting one.
 Get creative!
 What do customers in your area want?
 How can you and your neighbors promote small businesses?

 One Arizona community, for example, hosted a superhero-themed event to bring in more people.
 Again, you can brainstorm with other small businesses in your area to create an event that brings the day (and your business) lasting success.

 Get the word out to your existing customers

 There's a solid chance your existing customers don't know about Small Business Saturday.
 It's up to you to get the word out by advertising the day ahead of time.